LightningBits-net/BlogCart/README.md

  Read E-Commerce/ReadMe.txt for Run instructions and also feel free to message me, your input is very valuable to me.
  Thank you.
+ In server Json file you must add your own connection string to your own local SQL DB, then run all migrations.